-Using Income Limits for Eligibility [24 CFR 982.201]
+Using Income Limits for Eligibility [24 CFR 982.201 and Notice PIH 2023-27]

 Income limits are used for eligibility only at admission.
 Income eligibility is determined by comparing the annual income of an applicant to the applicable income limit for their family size.
+Income and net family assets of household members are excluded when determining income eligibility; however, household members are considered for purposes of unit size and subsidy standards.
 In order to be income eligible, an applicant family must be one of the following: